The Lodi Life & Times

 • Coining the expression “The Golden Age of California Wine,” in reference to the period of transition, during the late 1960s and early 1970s, when consumer preferences evolved from fortified dessert wines and "jug" wines to higher quality varietal wines.

-This "Golden Age" – sparked by energetic visionaries like Mondavi and the groundswell of consumer interest in higher quality table wines – was also what finally pushed Lodi growers to transition from bulk wine production; and to take fuller advantage of the region's natural environment, which has always been conducive to an enormous range of top quality wine grapes – from Zinfandel, Chardonnay and Cabernet Sauvignon, to Albariño, Tempranillo, Teroldego and Zweigelt.
+This "Golden Age" – sparked by energetic visionaries like Mondavi and the groundswell of consumer interest in higher quality table wines – was also what finally pushed Lodi growers to transition away from bulk wine production to take fuller advantage of the region's natural environment, which has always been conducive to an enormous range of premium wine grapes – from Zinfandel, Chardonnay and Cabernet Sauvignon, to Albariño, Tempranillo, Teroldego and Zweigelt.

 There have been hiccups of several sorts.
 For instance: Zinfandel, one of the enduring heritage grapes, was utilized primarily to produce mildly sweet White Zinfandel during the 1980s and 1990s.
 Although, on one hand, the White Zinfandel craze helped preserve many of the older plantings (keeping growers from pulling out all the old vines in favor of popular "new" varieties, such as Chardonnay or Merlot), it did not exactly enhance Lodi's reputation as a wine region of quality.

 Yet on the other hand, when the Lodi Winegrape Commission was founded in 1991 as a self-imposed consortium of growers (today, over 750 of them) and wineries (now nearing 90 total) dedicated to the promotion and improvement of the Lodi grape growing industry, old vine Zinfandel was one of the readily identifiable varietals that the entire region could hang its hat on.
 Since then, Lodi growers and wineries have learned to hang its hat on numerous other wine grapes, in lockstep with the market's steadily growing thirst for more variety, and finer wines.